kevinledev/stack-overclone/README.md

 ## Coming Soon
 * user profile pages that displays the user's questions asked and answers
-* custom code blocks when asking / answering questions
+* custom code snippets for questions and answers